gecos-team/cups-ad-fix/README.md

 This package fix it tuning some files:

-/etc/cups/printers.conf

-    Must contain your printer definition, and MUST contain an "OpPolicy Authenticated" AuthInfoRequired must be None (although CUPS set it to "user,password")

 /etc/cups/cupsd.conf

-    Must contain a section "<Policy authenticated>"
-    This section must contain a subsection "<Limit Create-Job Print-Job Print-URI Validate-Job>" This subsection must have a line "AuthType Negotiate"
+    This package adds a new Operation Policy Section: "<Policy Kerberos-AD>" This section contains a subsection "<Limit Create-Job Print-Job Print-URI Validate-Job>" This subsection must have a line "AuthType Negotiate"

 /usr/lib/cups/backend/smb